ioBroker/ioBroker.javascript/README.md

 **This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
 Sentry reporting is used starting with js-controller 3.0.

 ## How to build (only for developers)
-Just run "npm i" in the root and in the src folders.
+Just run `npm i` in the root and in the src folders.

-And then call "npm run build".
+And then call `npm run build`.

 ## Todo
-- search in all files
 - new rule editor (future releases)
 - heating profile (future releases)
 - ...